adityaraj5200/Spring-interview-QAs/More questions.md

-## Q. How does Spring Boot auto-configuration work, and what does @SpringBootApplication combine under the hood?
+## Q.12: How does Spring Boot auto-configuration work, and what does @SpringBootApplication combine under the hood?
 Let’s break this into **two parts**:

 ---

-## **1. How Spring Boot Auto-Configuration Works**
+### **1. How Spring Boot Auto-Configuration Works**

 * **Key idea**: Provide **sensible defaults** based on the **classpath** and **application properties**.
 * Driven by the `@EnableAutoConfiguration` annotation.